 Slice into 16 slices.
-Store in the fridge up to 5 days or freeze up to 3 months, in airtight containers.
+Store in the fridge for up to 5 days or freeze up to 3 months in airtight containers.

 Freeze: slice the bread into 16 slices and freeze into a zip plastic bag or airtight container.
 It is better to defrost on the bench-top the day before, then toast until hot and crispy.
 Fridge: store well up to 5 days in the fridge in an airtight container or zip bag.
-I recommend you toast the bread slice for a few minutes in the toaster before serving.Flours swap: don't replace any flour in this recipe for perfect resultsBread color: if your bread turns purple, it will be because of the psyllium husk brand you choose.
-For some reason, a few husk brands turn blue/purple when baked, it doesn't impact the flavor or quality of your bread.
+I recommend you toast the bread slice for a few minutes in the toaster before serving.Flours swap: don't replace any flour in this recipe for perfect results.Bread color: if your bread turns purple, it will be because of the psyllium husk brand you choose.
+For some reason, a few husk brands turn blue/purple when baked.
+It doesn't impact the flavor or quality of your bread.
 Use a different brand to avoid this next time.
-Also, make sure you are using a blanched almond meal and gold flax meal for a lighter bread color.Net carbs per slice: 3.3 g net carbs.Psyllium husk: don't use Metamucil fiber supplement in my recipes, it's not the same product as whole psyllium husk fiber.
+Make sure you are using a blanched almond meal and gold flax meal for a lighter bread color.Net carbs per slice: 3.3 grams of net carbs.Psyllium husk: don't use Metamucil fiber supplement in this recipe.
+It's not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
-It will turn food dry, purple, or blue.
+It will turn the bread dry, purple, or blue.